-- Work Study is an on-campus employment opportunity for traditional students who demonstrate financial need and have minimal eligibility in other financial aid programs. - All students awarded Work Study are responsible for finding an approved on-campus job through the Career Center. - Work Study pay rates currently range from \$10.00-\$11.00 per hour depending on longevity, performance, and approval from the Department.
-If elected by the student, Work Study earnings are paid directly to the student's account as work is performed, according to payroll schedules.
+- Work Study is an on-campus employment opportunity for traditional students who demonstrate financial need and have minimal eligibility in other financial aid programs. - All students awarded Work Study are responsible for finding an approved on-campus job through the Career Center. - Work Study pay rates currently range from \$11 per hour and will increase to \$12 in January 2019